 Greenhouses and cold frames are a great way to get an early start on garden season.
-With an easy to follow set of DIY greenhouse plans, a hobby greenhouse is an easy project to tackle over a few weekends – or a few days during self-quarantine.
+With an easy to follow set of DIY greenhouse plans, a hobby greenhouse is an easy project to tackle over a few weekend.

 For years, we’ve partnered with local solar manufacturers to source a consistent supply of tempered solar glass panels.
 These high strength panels all have a minor flaw which makes them unusable in solar cells but perfectly serviceable otherwise.
 The rough sub-surface texture (referred to as “prismatic”) on one side of the glass is designed to trap light, repeatedly forcing the light energy into the solar cells, instead of allowing it to reflect back out.
 When used as greenhouse glass or as a cold frame, this glass traps more heat and light for your plants.

 We’re now making our greenhouse plans – designed around these tempered glass panels – available for free.
 Download your PDF copy of the DIY Greenhouse plans.
 Get a jump start on your project by shopping our inventory of solar glass in our online store.